jkim33/System_Project01/README.md

   **_Stacking Redirection_** -- We have not fully implemented the redirection options, as the shell cannot mimic the standard shell with double redirection. e.g. `wc < foo > woo` will not fully execute on its own.
 In general, trying to stack multiple redirects or pipes will not work.

   **_Double Redirection_** -- Our shell only replaces the inputs that we provide for redirection, but is unable to append to the output.
 It is not capable of handling calls such as `<<` or `>>`.

+  **_Inconsistent Printing_** -- Pipe seems to cause some issues when it is done executing.
+Typically, "Write a Command: " would be shown on a new line but at times, there are 2 instead or come before the pipe is finished.
+We suspect that fork() is the main cause of this but we have not yet fixed it.

 ### Function Headers